 Ookami to Koushinryou placed 1st on the Kono Light Novel ga Sugoi! ranking under Best Light Novel category in 2007.

-Ookami to Koushinryou: Spring Log (volume 18) is a sequel to the main series, written on the 10th anniversary since Hasekura Isuna's debut.
-The short story is the first part of the "Ookami to Koushinryou & Hasekura Isuna 10th Anniversary" project.
+Ookami to Koushinryou: Spring Log, a short stories sequel to the main series written on the 10th anniversary since Hasekura Isuna's debut is the first part of the "Ookami to Koushinryou & Hasekura Isuna 10th Anniversary" project.

 Simplicity can sometimes produce the best results, and that is especially true for this light novel.